Biomass is living or recently dead biological matter that can be used for fuel or industrial production.

 Courtesy DOE/NREL Warren Gretz

 Biomass energy can be used in many ways, and made from many sources.
-Normally, it comes from three primary sources: wood, waste, and alcohol fuels, though it can also come from such plants as switch grass, corn, hemp, and sugarcane, and may even include animal fats.
+Historically in the United States, it has come from three primary sources: wood, waste, and alcohol fuels.
+More recently, it has come from corn as well.
+It can also come from plants like switch grass and hemp – and sometimes, even animal fats.
 Biomass energy can theoretically be made from any material that is, or was, living.

 Wood energy comes from direct use of harvested wood as a fuel and from wood waste streams.
 In many parts of the United States, people use wood in furnaces, wood stoves and fireplaces as a primary or secondary space heat source.
 Globally, much of the developing world lives solely upon woody biomass or animal dung for their principal energy source.